I never planned on telling my story.

 It’s not a surprise that I couldn’t find a job.
 I was broken.
 But worse than that, I didn’t know what to say about why I left my previous position.

 That wasn’t the worst part of the story.
 To me the worst part was after that last meeting, PJ continued to do things.
 Other women came out with similar stories.
 He ended up being fired and moving out of state … to pastor a different church.
-The church dwindled to about 20 attendees.
+And from what I heard, the church dwindled to about 20 attendees.

 I’m not sure I ever saw repentance from PJ.
 I never received an apology.
 But I pray he is thriving in his relationship with God.